 In summer many kinds of chalk-loving wildflowers bloom there, and the air is alive with birdsong and the buzzing of the insects that make there home at Oxwich NNR.

-Oxwich NNR is managed by the Countryside Council for Wales (CCW).
+Oxwich NNR is managed by Natural Resources Wales (NRW).

 From Swansea take the A4118 Gower road towards Killay, Parkmill and continue through Nicholaston.
 There is a privately run car park for Oxwich directly off this road a short distance from Nicholaston.

 There is a charge for parking a car at the reserve.

 Most of this nature reserve is open access, but there are a few areas where, in order to protect the wildlife, groups can visit by special arrangement only.

 There are well-defined paths throughout the reserve and an extensive boardwalk that runs through the marsh and reedbeds.
 There are stiles and gates throughout and so it is not suitable for wheelchair users or for people with prams or pushchairs.